 Wrong, there are other ways to multiply your skills too!

 I suggest that you practise a variety of different ways of performing techniques.
 This allows you to develop a greater understanding of the main Aiki principles involved that underlie all of them.

-is usually practised from a wrist grab, and either a pull or a push.
+Shihonage practised from a wrist grab, either a pull or a push.
 It

-teaches you how to control or throw an attacker in any direction, by
+teaches how to control or throw an attacker in any direction, by

 manipulating their wrist, elbow and shoulder.

-If pulled you move forward, and if pushed you turn away.
-Shihonage involves leading your attacker around a circle... down, up, over the top and down again, which allows you to totally control them.
+If pulled move forward, and if pushed turn away.
+Shihonage involves leading your attacker around a circle... down, up, over the top and down again, which allows you to control.

 Ikkyo involves controlling or throwing your attacker using pressure on their elbow to break their balance, while you control the wrist.

 you to throw them down or away from you or take them to the

 ground and pin by applying pressure to the elbow and wrist.